I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Weather in Guadalajara

 Guadalajara is on the western side of Mexico.
-It’s a sort of valley surrounded by hills.
-Has constant moist soil because there is a lot of humidity in the air.
-The sun shines bright daily without it ever getting too hot.
+It’s a valley surrounded by hills.
+The soil is constantly moist because of the humidity in the air.

 Look around, and you will see some people wearing jackets in the shade and short sleeves in the sun.
-Guadalajara has an average temperature of 70-80 degrees year-round.
+Guadalajara’s average temperature is 70-85 degrees year-round.
 In the early morning, the weather is around 50 degrees and quickly rises with the bright sun throughout the day.

 You always know what to expect in Guadalajara as far as the weather goes.
-From July-September you can expect heavy rainfalls in the early afternoon.
-And I’m talking some of the heaviest rain you’ll ever see.
+From March-June, you can expect the hottest months.
+Right before the rainy season starts In July.
+From July to October, you can expect heavy rainfall in the early afternoon.
+And I’m talking about some of the heaviest rain you’ll ever see.
 But then the skies clear up, and there’s a coolness to the evening air.

 Life In Guadalajara

 Guadalajara’s infrastructure hasn’t quite caught up with the population growth.
-Buses can be overcrowded, there is traffic, and it can feel a little bit like a new york city at times.
+Buses can be overcrowded, there is traffic, and it can feel a little bit like New York City at times.
 But the good news is that the city isn’t terribly large like Mexico City.
-So getting around is relatively easy if you follow a few tips.
+So, getting around is relatively easy if you follow a few tips.

 Transportation